taming-the-state-in-react/taming-the-state-in-react/manuscript/02-react/04-local-state-react.md

 }
 ~~~~~~~~

 You don't need to make use of the ref attribute anymore.
 You can solve the problem by using local state only.
-The exampel demonstrates it with only one input field yet it can be used with multple input fields, too.
+The example demonstrates it with only one input field yet it can be used with multiple input fields, too.
 You would only need to allocate more properties in the local state.

 ### Controlled Components